SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Assigning Characteristics
 Once you’ve come up with the overall concept for the character, you should decide on his game statistics.
-Skim through the “Character
+Skim through the "Character

 123

 Chapter 18

-Basics” and “Character Options” chapters for some ideas, jotting down whatever details are important for the character’s importance to the adventure and what’s needed to use him.
+Basics" and "Character Options" chapters for some ideas, jotting down whatever details are important for the character’s importance to the adventure and what’s needed to use him.
 There’s no need to follow the character creation rules exactly; instead, give each character what you